steemit/whitepaper/whitepaper.md

 ### Sybil Attacks

 Centralized websites prevent spam through rate limiting and some form of ID verification.
-Even something as simple as reCAPTCHA is sufficient to limit the creation of fake accounts.
+Even something as simple as reCAPTCHA[^fn9] is sufficient to limit the creation of fake accounts.
 If someone abuses their account then centralized websites are free to block the account.

 In a decentralized system there is no direct way to ban users nor centralized provider able to host a reCAPTCHA and enforce rate limiting of accounts.
 In fact, the inability to censor users is one of the main selling points of blockchain technology.